Journalists aren’t immune to the horrors of terrorism, but we do become numb over the years.

 Every terror event since my daughter’s birth has made me more anxious.
 I never want anyone to be harmed, but I wouldn’t be human if I didn’t especially want to protect my child.

-The fear has been so overwhelming that I’d nearly ruled out traveling with her, even within the U.S. She could be an innocent bystander caught up in the madness.
+The fear has been so overwhelming that I’d nearly ruled out traveling with her, even within the U.S. She could be an innocent bystander caught in the madness.

 But the London Bridge attacks were the final straw.